-(Beware of Order of Precedence) Purpose The Motion and its Form Propose some action Main Motion I move to donate \$50 to preserve the habitat of the Clay Pigeon.
-Improve a proposal Amend I move to amend the motion by striking \$50 and inserting \$75.
-Change the amount of time for discussion Limit or Extend Debate I move to limit debate to 1 minute per speaker.
-Stop discussion and vote now Close Debate I call the previous question.
-Delay a decision Refer I move to refer the motion to the bylaws committee Postpone to a Certain Time I move to postpone the motion until after the break.
-Recess I move to recess for 5 minutes.
-Kill a motion Postpone Indefinitely I move to postpone the motion indefinitely.
-Deal with an emergency Lay on the Table I move to lay the motion on the table.
-Suspend the Rules (Not Suspend the Orders of the Day) I move to suspend the rules that prohibit us from taking up the new business now.
-Obtain information Parliamentary Inquiry Mr. Chair, if we adopt this motion can we rescind it tomorrow?
-Request for Information Mr. Chair, can the treasurer tell us if we have enough money for this motion?
-Challenge the ruling of the chair Point of Order Point of Order.
+Purpose and Form for Each Motion (Beware of Order of Precedence)

+Purpose The Motion and its Form

+Propose some action Main Motion

+1 I move to donate \$50 to preserve the habitat of the Clay Pigeon.

+Improve a proposal Amend

+I move to amend the motion by striking \$50 and inserting \$75.

+Change the amount of Limit or Extend Debate

+time for discussion I move to limit debate to 1 minute per speaker.

+Stop discussion and Close Debate

+vote now I call the previous question.

+Delay a decision Refer

+I move to refer the motion to the bylaws committee

+Postpone to a Certain Time

+I move to postpone the motion until after the break.

+Recess

+I move to recess for 5 minutes.

+Kill a motion Postpone Indefinitely

+I move to postpone the motion indefinitely.

+Deal with an Lay on the Table

+emergency I move to lay the motion on the table.

+Suspend the Rules (Not Suspend the Orders of the Day)

+I move to suspend the rules that prohibit us from taking up the new business now.

+Obtain information Parliamentary Inquiry

+Mr. Chair, if we adopt this motion can we rescind it tomorrow?

+Request for Information

+Mr. Chair, can the treasurer tell us if we have enough money for this motion?

+mouon?

+Challenge the ruling of Point of Order

+the chair Point of Order.
 We cannot vote on this motion.
 There is already another motion on the floor.

+Appeal

-Appeal I appeal from the decision of the chair.
-Assure the accuracy of the voice vote Division Division.
-Close the meeting Adjourn I move to adjourn.
+I appeal from the decision of the chair.

+Assure the accuracy of Division

+the voice vote Division.
+Division.

+Close the meeting Adjourn

+I move to adjourn.